Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Asymptotic characteristic and asymptotic cohomology

 where the $(-1)^n$ comes from ${\sf c}_k^* = ( -1)^k {\sf c}_k$.
 Recall that a {\sl partition $(\nu_1, \nu_2, \dots, \nu_n)$} of $n$ is just a collection of nonnegative integers $\nu_1 \geqslant \nu_2 \geqslant \cdots \geqslant \nu_n \geqslant 0$ whose sum $\nu_1 + \nu_2 + \cdots + \nu_n$ equals $n$.

-{\bf Theorem.} (\cite{ mer2008b}\footnote{\, After~\cite{ mer2008b} was posted on { {\sf arxiv.org}}, the author was informed by E.~Rousseau that Brückmann's Theorem~4 in~\cite{ bru1997} entails the above statement and moreover, that it shows how to explicit the remainders. }) {\em The terms of highest order with respect to $\vert \ell \vert = \ell_1+ \cdots + \ell_n$ in the Euler-Poincaré characteristic of the Schur bundle $\mathcal{ S}^{ ( \ell_1, \ell_2, \dots, \ell_n )} \, T_X^*$ are homogeneous of order $\frac{ n ( n+1)}{ 2}$ and they are given by a sum of determinants indexed by all the partitions $(\nu_1, \dots, \nu_n)$ of $n$:
+\begin{Theorem} {\rm (\cite{ mer2008b}\footnote{\, After~\cite{ mer2008b} was posted on { {\sf arxiv.org}}, the author was informed by E.~Rousseau that Br\"uckmann's Theorem~4 in~\cite{ bru1997} entails the above statement and moreover, that it shows how to explicit the remainders. })} The terms of highest order with respect to $\vert \ell \vert = \ell_1+ \cdots + \ell_n$ in the Euler-Poincar\'e characteristic of the Schur bundle $\mathcal{ S}^{ ( \ell_1, \ell_2, \dots, \ell_n )} \, T_X^*$ are homogeneous of order $\frac{ n ( n+1)}{ 2}$ and they are given by a sum of determinants indexed by all the partitions $(\nu_1, \dots, \nu_n)$ of $n$:

 where $\ell_i ' := \ell_i + n - i$ for notational brevity, with coefficients ${\sf C}_{\nu^c}$ being expressed in terms of the Chern classes ${\sf c}_k = {\sf c}_k\big(T_X\big)$ of $T_X$ by means of {\em Giambelli's determinantal expression} depending upon the {\em conjugate} partition $\nu^c$: